zawoor/jsplayground/README.md

 Here is a set of coding challenges that I took, on a day when I was bored, sources vary.

+## Extra Long Factorials

+Challange found on `hackerrank.com`

+The factorial of the integer n, written n!, is defined as: n! = n x (n - 1) x (n - 2) x ... x 3 x 2 x 1

+Calculate and print the factorial of a given integer.

 ## Climbing the Leaderboard (Medium)

 Challange found on `hackerrank.com`